 #3.
 Bipolar disorder

-Sleep issues are very common in people with bipolar disorder.
+Sleep issues are prevalent in people with bipolar disorder.
 Sleep disturbances can precipitate a manic or depressive episode.
-Furthermore, sleep disruption, such as needing less sleep or having difficulty falling asleep, affects between 69 and 99 percent of people experiencing a manic episode.
+Also, 69 to 99 percent of people having manic episodes have trouble sleeping, like needing less sleep or falling asleep.

 Related Article: COMPROMISING IN MARRIAGE: What to do & What to Avoid